 Deb: It can happen very quickly which is why learning to track our nervous system is so important, right?
 When I reach the edge where I know, “Ooh, one more and I'm going to go over the edge.
 What can I do to bring myself back a bit?”
 That's where your practices come in.
 Your small and often simple practices of awareness.
 Yeah.

-Charlotte: Around that, adding this piece for those of us that have some repertoire of small and simple practices, adding this piece to help us track our own system is incredibly valuable, incredibly valuable because it's more than -- it’s more about a refining of how I can you know, Rick Hansen says, “Live bigger.”
-How I can you know, go for those experiences that really bring me joy you know, connecting with people that I really want to connect with or you know, joining my husband's Ukulele group for crying out loud.
+Charlotte: Around that, adding this piece for those of us that have some repertoire of small and simple practices, adding this piece to help us track our own system is incredibly valuable, incredibly valuable because it’s more about a refining of how I can you know, Rick Hanson says, “Live bigger.”
+How I can you know, go for those experiences that really bring me joy, you know, connecting with people that I really want to connect with or you know, joining my husband's Ukulele group for crying out loud.

-Charlotte: So, Deb, this is just so timely I think because we're in addition to whatever our own shaping has been through our own life stories now.
-Collectively, we're at a time where many of us feel messages that this world is in a safe place.
+Charlotte: So, Deb, this is just so timely I think because we're in addition to whatever our own shaping has been through our own life stories now collectively, we're at a time where many of us feel messages that this world isn’t a safe place.

 Deb: Right, right.

 Charlotte: I think that at a deeper level the more we can know the ways that we can regulate ourselves so that we bring that forward into however each of us are called.
 I know so many people personally that are called to really provide some greater service you know, take a stand or get involved in legislative action or you know as leaders in their own you know, community or just contributing as volunteer which is also so powerful.
 The way our voices can be heard, I think this is so relevant culturally you know, it were like real around reshaping our culture because it is not how our news is presented, you know.